Dekkonot/bitbuffer/README.md

 Obviously, the two bytes taken up by `ab` is less than the 5 bytes taken up by `24930`.
 This difference gets a lot more dramatic the bigger the number: `1633837924` is 10 bytes to write out but in binary is `abcd`, and `107075202213222` is 15 bytes but turns into `abcdef`.
 That's a difference of 9 bytes per number!

 For more information, visit the documentation site!

+## Why not string.pack/string.unpack?

+For starters, they didn't exist when this module was written!
+They also don't exist until Lua 5.3, which is a huge downside.

+They're also comparatively slow: BitBuffer does all of its calculations with pure arithmetic and bit32, which is always going to be faster than string creation.

+The fact that you have to pass a format string to them is also a huge downside, as it means (un)serializing data that's dynamically generated is annoying.